qbkl/qTools/README.md

 After the upgrade, the plugin folder will receive a new name, based on the release ID which will cause the plugin to deactive.
 You will have to manually reactivate the plugin after updating it.

 _**Note:**_ Upon deactivation / deletion, the qTools plugin does not delete plugin added data and settings.

+## Available translations

+So far, the plugin has been translated to:
+1. French
+2. Romanian